it21346/detect_glasses/README.md

 ## Introduction
 This is a side project to detect the presence of glasses on human faces.
 Using technologies like Convolutional Neural Networks (CNNs) for binary classification (*0 : No glasses, 1: Glasses*), Activeloop Deeplake, Amazon Web Services, to produce a pipeline for creating an activeloop dataset, creating and training a CNN model, and finally providing inference capabilities for new test images through AWS and Docker.
 ## Dataset
 For this project, the *Glasses or No Glasses* dataset was used from Kaggle, which is a Generative Adversarial Neural Network (GAN) produced dataset, which means these are not real people.
 Since the original dataset contained a noticeable amount of wrongly labeled images, the community developed a cleaned up version with seperate folders for each class.
+In addition, the dataset consists of profile angle pictures of single people.

 ## Features
 In this project, you can create an Activeloop Deeplake dataset repository, create and train a CNN model (specifically the **MobileNetv3Small** version), and provide inference capabilities to the trained model through AWS and Docker.
 Each of these steps can be run as a seperate script.